Rio6/ScriptStuff/README.md

 # UsefulStuff
-Put some useful scripts in here
+Put some useful scripts here.
+And some PKGBUILDs